FOREX-Dollar hits 150 yen then dips on intervention jitters

 +11.5874

-(Reporting by Karen Brettell; Additional reporting by Amanda Cooper in London; editing by Barbara Lewis)
+(Reporting by Karen Brettell; Additional reporting by Amanda Cooper in London; editing by Barbara Lewis and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.